 Welcome to Year 5!

-Our web page will be updated with 'Learning Flyers', homework and spelling lists.
+Our web page will be updated with what we will be learning, homework and spelling lists (when neccessar).

 Please check this website regularly

-Please bring PE/Games kits of the following days.
+Please wear your PE/Games kits of the following days:

 WE ALL NEED TO WORK ON OUR TIMES TABLES!